cpatterson/Ultramarine/README.md

     - `rssi`,
     - `canSendWriteWithoutResponse`.
 * `CBPeripheral.discoveryPublisher` emits events when services, characteristics or descriptors are discovered.
+* `CBPeripheral.connectionEventPublisher` emits events when _that_ peripheral connects, fails to connect, and disconnects.
 * `CBCharacteristic.valuePublisher` emits events when the characteristic value changes.
 * `CBDescriptor.valuePublisher` emits events when the descriptor value changes.